Slugger/pseudosmtp/README.md

 ```

 So this request will return only the list of emails that include `joe@bigcompany.com` as a bcc recipient.
 There are plenty of filtering options available and they are discussed further in the [REST API wiki](https://github.com/Slugger/pseudosmtp/wiki/REST-API).

+### MIME & Attachment Support
+The SMTP server completely supports 8bit MIME messages and attachments.
+All received attachments are stored and can be retrieved, inspected, validated, etc.

 ### Check out FAQ & wiki